louvain()#

 evelyn = Person.add(name="Evelyn")

-# Create a directed graph with Person nodes and edges between followers.
+# Create an undirected graph with Person nodes and edges between friends.

 graph.Node.extend(Person)